replicatedhq/replicated-field-labs/instruqt/airgap-embedded/05-moving-assets-into-place/assignment.md

 an SSH tunnel to configure the application and complete the install.

 Let's copy the kURL bundle first.
 Take a look at the files in your current directory.
-There should be two:
+There should be two (the name of your kURL bundle will different but have the same ending after the random identifier at the beginning).

 ```
 replicant@jumpbox:~$ ls